vladimiryardan/Taffy-Wiki/Index-of-API-Methods.md

 _If you do not change it, the default value is, "true"._

+### setUnhandledPaths(string unhandledPaths)

+**Use it inside:** configureTaffy<br/>
+**Parameters:**

+* unhandledPaths (string) - new list of unhandled paths, comma-delimited (commas may not be part of any list item)

+Use this method to set a list of paths (usually subfolders of the api) that you do not want Taffy to interfere with.
+Unless listed here, Taffy takes over the request lifecycle and does not execute the requested ColdFusion template.

 ## Resource CFC Methods:

 Resource CFCs extend `taffy.core.resource`.
 The following methods are available inside each of your Resource CFCs: